adityanaidu20690/python-tutorial/download_file_frmDB_python/README.md

-Project Description:
-This project is a web application developed using Flask, a Python web framework.
-It allows users to search for employee records from a database, view the results in a tabular format, and download the results as a CSV file.
-The backend of the application is connected to a MySQL database (classicmodels) containing employee data, and the frontend is built with HTML forms and tables.
+Project Description: Employee Search and CSV Export Web Application using Flask and MySQL This project demonstrates a Python web application using Flask, which allows users to search for employee data in a MySQL database (classicmodels).
+Users can search across multiple columns of the employees table and view the results directly on the frontend.
+In addition to the search feature, the application allows the user to download the search results as a CSV file.

-Key Features:
-Search Employees: The application allows users to search for employees based on different fields, such as:
-First Name
-Last Name
-Employee Number
-Job Title
-Email
-Dynamic Results: Once a user performs a search, the application displays the results in a table, including key information about the employees.
-Download Results: Users can download the search results as a CSV file, which includes the employee data in a structured format.
-User-Friendly Interface: The web interface is intuitive, with a search form and result display areas.
-It also provides a button to download the results as a CSV.
 Technologies Used:
-Flask: For building the web server and routing.
+Flask: A micro web framework for Python used to build the web application.
-MySQL: To store and manage the employee data.
+MySQL: Relational database management system used to store employee data.
+HTML/CSS: Used for building the frontend user interface.
-Pandas: For converting the search results into a CSV format.
+Pandas: A Python library for data manipulation, used to convert the query results into a CSV file.
-HTML: To create the structure of the web pages.
+Features:
+Employee Search:

+The application allows users to search employees based on several attributes: First Name, Last Name, Job Title, and Email.
+The user types a search term in a text box, and the application fetches the results from the database that match the term across any of the selected columns.
+The results are displayed in a tabular format on the webpage.
+CSV Download:

+After searching, the user can download the search results in the form of a CSV file.
+The CSV file will contain employee details such as Employee Number, First Name, Last Name, Job Title, and Email.